 I will spend some time reviewing the basics of DevOps and how it applies to database development, however, I will encourage viewers to find previous sessions that have covered DevOps in more depth.

-As the DBA for an Agile, Sprint-based team, you may feel like the bottleneck to the processes.
-Not to mention, you’re missing out on all of the fast-paced fun.
-Even though DevOps and source control may seem like great ideas, you’ve stuck with the existing processes and tools because it’s what you know.
+As the DBA for an Agile, Sprint-based team, you may feel like the bottleneck at every turn.
+You’ve stuck with the existing processes and tools because it’s what you know.
 After all, “If it ain’t broke, don’t fix it!”
 Right?

 I have good news!
-You don’t have to be the bottleneck anymore… AND you can actually have more fun!
 With only a few new skills and free tools from Microsoft, you can join the Agile & DevOps revolution to help accelerate your team, product, and data infrastructure.

 Why I want to present this session: